-Suffice to say, the science fiction quotient on this album is pretty high, but not for any overblown fantasy narratives.
-Rather Battles create their own robotic visions with their music alone.
+Suffice it to say the science fiction quotient on this album is pretty high, but not for any overblown fantasy narratives.
+Rather Battles create their own robotic visions through music alone.
 With the oddball vocal effects in “Atlas” alone, Battles accomplish that feat early.
 But then comes the high-speed electro-whirlwind in “Ddiamondd” to take this time machine further into the band’s bright and shiny tomorrow.
 The intense throbs and high-pitched vocals of “Leyendecker” make it sort of a post-modern smooth R&B jam, while the whimsical breakdowns of “Rainbow” have a playful quality, a harmonization of misfit toys gone impressively precise.
 And even “Bad Trails,” for being more of an atmospheric pop song, seems to take its rhythm from the classic Centipede arcade game.

 Battles has something else going for them that puts them at an advantage among both math rock and prog peers—an arsenal of imaginative, unique and accessible songs.
 “Atlas” and “Leyendecker” are prime examples of the melodic euphoria these dudes can create, as is the eight-minute “Tonto,” in which the band is at their hardest rocking, their most bass heavy, and their most delicate, simultaneously.
 Meanwhile, “Tij” is awe-inspiring in other ways altogether, repeating mechanical riffs in an odd video game symphony, whilst sonically building into a mega-heavy rock opus.
 It’s playful but it’s loud.
 It’s almost downright funny in its zany twists and turns, but serious in how amazing it sounds.